patrickaudriaz/food-vision/README.md

 ## Dataset

 This app was trained using parts of the "Food-101 Data Set".
-For more information usingut it, please refer to the [original publication](https://data.vision.ee.ethz.ch/cvl/datasets_extra/food-101/).
+For more information, please refer to the
+[original publication](https://data.vision.ee.ethz.ch/cvl/datasets_extra/food-101/).

 > Bossard, L., Guillaumin, M., & Van Gool, L. (2014).
 Food-101 – Mining Discriminative Components with Random Forests.
 In European Conference on Computer Vision.